-A homemade blackberry vinaigrette recipe is just what you need for fresh salad recipes, especially when blackberries are in season.
-Drizzle the tart and tangy dressing over your favorite salad greens, sandwiches, and hearty cheeses, or you can use it to marinate grilled bison, chicken, or steak.
+A homemade blackberry vinaigrette recipe is just what you need for fresh salad recipes!
+Drizzle the tart and tangy dressing over your favorite salad greens, sandwiches, and hearty cheeses, or use it to marinate grilled bison, grilled chicken drumsticks, and air fryer ribeye steak.

 Ingredients You’ll Need

-- Garlic: I recommend using two fresh garlic cloves, but measure with your heart.
+- Garlic: I recommend using two fresh garlic cloves for the best flavor.

 - Blackberries: I love blackberries, and this dressing is a perfect recipe for using extra berries from berry picking or a grocery store deal.
 Fresh blackberries are in season from late spring through the end of summer, so the flavor of the dressing will vary depending on the ripeness of the berries you use.
 Ripe blackberries produce a sweeter dressing, whereas the less ripe berries make the dressing more tart, requiring honey to balance the flavor.

-- Balsamic Vinegar: Adjust the vinaigrette’s flavor with tangy, aged balsamic vinegar (aged is the best because it has a sweeter flavor).
+- Balsamic Vinegar: Adjust the vinaigrette’s flavor with tangy, aged balsamic vinegar.
+I prefer aged balsamic because it has a slightly sweeter taste.

-- Dijon Mustard: Dijon mustard adds creaminess to the dressing.
+- Dijon Mustard: Dijon mustard adds creaminess and prevents the vinaigrette from breaking.

 - Honey: Adding honey is a great way to offset the tartness of the blackberries if they are less ripe or if you enjoy a sweeter dressing.